The 'Limestone Lochs', Durness, Sutherland

 As the average size of fish increases, the numbers reduce and the fishing generally gets harder, so Loch Croispol is the most prolific, and although Lanlish produces huge fish, only a few are caught each year.

 Tactics for the main 3 lochs usually depend on the weather conditions.
 In calm conditions or light winds surface dry fly (buzzers) or nymphs will likely be most successful, in medium winds and a light to medium wave traditional Scottish wet fly tactics will probably be best.
-Strong winds are not desired, particularly by your guide, as no petrol outboards are allowed.
+Strong winds are not desired as petrol outboards are not allowed.